A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Introduction

-Let $\pi$ be a tempered ireducible representation of $G(F)$.
+Let $\pi$ be a tempered irreducible representation of $G(F)$.
 By this, we mean that $\pi$ is an irreducible unitary representation of $G(F)$ whose coefficients satisfy a certain growth condition (an equivalent condition is that $\pi$ belongs weakly to the regular representation of $G(F)$).
 We denote by $\pi^\infty$ the subspace of smooth vectors in $\pi$.
-This subspace is $G(F)$-invariant and carries a natural topology (if $F=\mathds{R}$, this topology makes $\pi^\infty$ into a Frechet space whereas if $F$ is $p$-adic the topology on $\pi^\infty$ doesn't play any role but in order to get a uniform treatment we endow $\pi^\infty$ with its finest locally convex topology).
+This subspace is $G(F)$-invariant and carries a natural topology (if $F=\mathbb{R}$, this topology makes $\pi^\infty$ into a Fr\'echet space whereas if $F$ is $p$-adic the topology on $\pi^\infty$ doesn't play any role but in order to get a uniform treatment we endow $\pi^\infty$ with its finest locally convex topology).
 Following Gan, Gross and Prasad, we define a multiplicity $m(\pi)$ by

-where $Hom_H(\pi^\infty,\xi)$ denotes the space of continuous linear forms $\ell$ on $\pi^\infty$ satisfying the relation $\ell\circ\pi(h)=\xi(h)\ell$ for all $h\in H(F)$.
-By the main result of [JSZ] (in the real case) and [AGRS] (in the $p$-adic case) together with theorem 15.1 of [GGP], we know that this multiplicity is always less or equal to $1$.
+where $\Hom_H(\pi^\infty,\xi)$ denotes the space of continuous linear forms $\ell$ on $\pi^\infty$ satisfying the relation $\ell\circ\pi(h)=\xi(h)\ell$ for all $h\in H(F)$.
+By the main result of \cite{JSZ} (in the real case) and \cite{AGRS} (in the $p$-adic case) together with Theorem 15.1 of \cite{GGP}, we know that this multiplicity is always less or equal to $1$.

 The main result of this paper extends this multiplicity one result to a whole $L$-packet of tempered representations of $G(F)$.
-This answers a conjecture of Gan, Gross and Prasad (conjecture 17.1 of [GGP]).
+This answers a conjecture of Gan, Gross and Prasad (Conjecture 17.1 of \cite{GGP}).
 Actually, the result is better stated if we consider more than one GGP triple at the same time.
 In any family of GGP triples that we are going to consider there is a distinguished one corresponding to the case where $G$ and $H$ are quasi-split over $F$.
 So, for convenience, we assume that the GGP triple $(G,H,\xi)$ we started with satisfies this condition.
 The other GGP triples that we need to consider may be called the pure inner forms of $(G,H,\xi)$.
 Those are naturally parametrized by the Galois cohomology set $H^1(F,H)$.
 A cohomology class $\alpha\in H^1(F,H)$ corresponds to a hermitian space $W_\alpha$ (up to isomorphism) of the same dimension as $W$.
 If we set $V_\alpha=W_\alpha\oplus^\perp W^\perp$, then $(W_\alpha,V_\alpha)$ is an admissible pair and thus gives rise to a new GGP triple $(G_\alpha,H_\alpha,\xi_\alpha)$.
 The pure inner forms of $(G,H,\xi)$ are exactly all the GGP triples obtained in this way.